inno-se/the-guide/README.md

 We created several sample [issues](https://github.com/inno-swp-2025/we-have-tiktok-at-home/issues) in the [inno-swp-2025/we-have-tiktok-at-home](https://github.com/inno-swp-2025) repository.

-If you have several projects in your organization, you can [create default issue labels](https://docs.github.com/en/organizations/managing-organization-settings/managing-default-labels-for-repositories-in-your-organization).
+If you plan to have several repositories in your organization, you can [create default issue labels](https://docs.github.com/en/organizations/managing-organization-settings/managing-default-labels-for-repositories-in-your-organization).

 ### Issue types